treeStoneIT/laravel-converge-api/README.md

 ## Credits

-This package is built as a Laravel wrapper for the [PHP Converge API](https://github.com/wwwroth/php-converge-api) built by [Phillip Roth](https://github.com/wwwroth)
+This package is built as a Laravel wrapper using the code in [PHP Converge API](https://github.com/wwwroth/php-converge-api) built by [Phillip Roth](https://github.com/wwwroth)

 - [Bomshteyn Consulting](https://github.com/treestoneit)
 - [All Contributors](../../contributors)